-Show the route's seq and aggregate cost and a status of "passes in front" or "visits" node((9\)
+Show the route's seq and aggregate cost and a status of "passes in front" or "visits" node(9\)

-- https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm - Sample Data network.
+- https://en.wikipedia.org/wiki/Dijkstra%27s algorithm - Sample Data network.

-pgr_dijkstraNear - Experimental
+pgr_dijkstraNear - Proposed

-${\tt pgr_dijkstraNear} - {\tt Using\ dijkstra\ algorithm,\ finds\ the\ route\ that\ leads\ to\ the\ nearest\ vertex}.$
+pgr_dijkstraNear - Using dijkstra algorithm, finds the route that leads to the nearest vertex.

-- They are not officially of the current release. - They likely will not be officially be part of the next release: - The functions might not make use of ANY-INTEGER and ANY-NUMERICAL - Name might change. - Signature might change. - Functionality might change. - pgTap tests might be missing. - Might need c/c++ coding. - May lack documentation. - Documentation if any might need to be rewritten. - Documentation examples might need to be automatically generated. - Might need a lot of feedback from the comunity. - Might depend on a proposed function of pgRouting - Might depend on a deprecated function of pgRouting
+- They are not officially in the current release. - They will likely officially be part of the next mayor release:

+- The functions make use of ANY-INTEGER and ANY-NUMERICAL - Name might not change.
+(But still can) - Signature might not change.
+(But still can) - Functionality might not change.
+(But still can) - pgTap tests have being done.
+But might need more. - Documentation might need refinement.

+- Version 3.3.0

+- Promoted to proposed function

+- Version 3.2.0

+- New experimental function